 Microscopic Electronic Agents

-The BioMIP research team carries out basic multidisciplinary research into the nature and limits to physical and evolutionary self-organization in combinatorially complex chemical systems at the micro- and nanoscales.
+The BioMIP research team carries out basic multidisciplinary research into the nature and limits to physical and evolutionary self-organisation in natural and artificial chemical information systems at the micro- and nanoscales.
+Such information systems are vital for controlling natural functions in living organisms and are becoming increasingly important at the interface between three rapidly expanding technologies: Information Technology (IT), Biotechnology (BioT) and Nanotechnology (NanoT).

-This involves theory and experiment in chemical systems which self-organize and evolve like living systems, processing information to solve complex problems, using a synthetic systems approach.
-Our aim is to develop novel forms of constructive information processing systems based on the core principles of living systems.
-We see future chemistry as becoming more and more microscopically programmable and future IT as, like biology, dealing more and more with real world ongoing fabrication and repair of functional systems.
+Our research involves theory and experiment into chemical and electronic systems which self-organize and evolve like living systems, processing information to solve complex problems, using a synthetic systems approach.
+Our aim is to develop novel forms of constructive information processing systems based on and extending the core principles of living systems.

-Electronic micro-and nanosystems provide controlled and programmable environments for studying and optimizing such systems, and so our research is also forging a link between the three rapidly expanding technologies: Information Technology (IT), Biotechnology (BT) and Nanotechnology (NT).
+Electronic micro-and nanosystems provide controlled and programmable environments for studying and optimizing such systems, and so our research is also deepening the link between the three rapidly expanding technologies: Information Technology (IT), Biotechnology (BT) and Nanotechnology (NT).